lbilli/rib/README.md

 `softDollarTiers()`, `familyCodes()`, `mktDepthExchanges()`,
 `smartComponents()`, `newsProviders()`, `histogramData()`,
 `marketRule()` and the `historicalTicks*()` family.

+##### Missing Values
+Occasionally there is the need for numerical types to represent the lack of a value.

+The IB API does not adopt a uniform solution for all situations, but rather various sentinel values are used.
+They can be either the plain `0` or the largest representable value of a given type such as `2147483647` and `9223372036854775807` for 32 and 64 bit integers respectively or `1.7976931348623157E308` for 64 bit floating point.

+Within this package an effort is made to replace all these values with R built-in `NA`.

 ##### Data Structures
 Other classes that mainly hold data are also [defined](R/structs.R).